jnmartin84/sm64-dc/README.md

-# Super Mario 64 for the Sega Dreamcast
+# Super Mario 64 for the Sega Dreamcast (updated 2026/08/20)

 This is an update to the original 2020 mrneo240 Dreamcast port of Super Mario 64.
 It addresses the audio-visual issues that were present and adds VMU saving.